-Compared to the global-level blocking, the view-level blocking may have slightly more thread divergences due to more flags and lower occupancy (sub_SM_3 has less than 2M' rows).
+Compared to the global-level blocking, the view-level blocking may have slightly more thread divergences due to more flags and lower occupancy (sub_SM_3 has less than 2M' rows) in each single iteration.
 However, it has much less padding data than the global-level blocking due to the utilization of finer-grained sparsities.
 Moreover, cuART with view-level blocking can converge faster than with global-level blocking since the former updates the estimated image more frequently.

-5 GPU-BASED ART
+5 GPU-Based ART